schnsrw/file.sync/readme.md

   or restrict access to folders.
 - **Chat**: users can chat one‑on‑one with others in their roster and share files;
   workspace chats enable group conversations via WebSocket.
+  Messages are stored in MongoDB and the sender is notified once a message is delivered.

 ## 🔮 Future Plans